MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid-overview.md

 The example below shows you how to set ingestion properties on the blob metadata before uploading it.
 Blobs are routed to different tables.

 In addition, you can specify the target database.
-An event grid data connection is created within the context of a specific database.
+An Event Grid data connection is created within the context of a specific database.
 Hence this database is the data connection's default database routing.
 To send the data to a different database, set the "KustoDatabase" ingestion property and set the data connection as a Multi database data connection.
 Routing data to another database is disabled by default (not allowed).
 Setting a database ingestion property that is different than the data connection's database, without allowing data routing to multiple databases (setting the connection as a Multi database data connection), will cause the ingestion to fail.